kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 1. `extract_hs_set_ids` parses the BAM `hs` auxiliary array tag (type `B`, subtypes `I`/`i` 4-byte, `S`/`s` 2-byte, `C`/`c` 1-byte) and returns a `uint32_t` vector of set IDs.
 2. Each set ID is looked up in `PgbamSidecarData::set_to_threads`.
 All resolved thread IDs are appended to a `std::vector<uint64_t>` for that group.
 3. Reads with no `hs` tag, an empty tag, or set IDs absent from the sidecar are skipped.
-The function returns `true` only if at least one read contributed threads.
+If no reads contribute, the resulting thread vector stays empty and the later concordance scorer naturally lacks support for that hap/block side.
 4. After all reads are scanned the vector is sorted and deduplicated (`std::sort` + `std::unique`) so that `intersection_size` can use a linear merge.

 **Phase block state.** Each block carries a compact live state: